Are you living next door to a dangerous wild animal?

 Wild animals have vastly differing physical, psychological, nutritional, social, and environmental requirements which cannot be met in a domestic environment.
 Captive life is not suitable for these animals.
-The trade in and keeping of wild animals as ‘pets’ can cause serious animal suffering, while putting the health and safety of people and other animals at risk, and potentially increasing the risk of some populations of wild animals disappearing altogether.
+The trade in and keeping of wild animals as ‘pets’ can cause serious animal suffering.
+It also puts the health and safety of people and other animals at risk, and potentially increases the risk of some populations of wild animals disappearing altogether.

 It’s thought there are tens of thousands of exotic pets kept by private individuals in the UK.
 The range of species kept as pets has greatly increased over the past few decades.
 In theory, anyone can keep any animal species, although certain restrictions may be imposed by government legislation.
 For example, the Dangerous Wild Animals Act 1976 requires the licensing of any animal to be listed on its Schedule of dangerous species, such as big cats, bears, venomous snakes, etc.

-In 2021, Born Free revealed nearly 4,000 dangerous wild animals were being kept privately, and legally, under licence in Great Britain under the Dangerous Wild Animals Act 1976.
-This includes at least 320 wild cats, 274 primates and 508 venomous snakes.
-Overall, there has been a 59% increase in exotic pets held under a dangerous wild animal’s licence from 2000 – 2020.
-Concerningly figures for wild cats and primates have continued to rise since Born Free’s last survey in 2017.
+In 2023, Born Free revealed that over 2,500 dangerous wild animals were being kept privately, and legally, under licence in Great Britain under the Dangerous Wild Animals Act 1976.
+This includes at least 219 wild cats, 256 primates and 420 venomous snakes.

 Born Free is calling on the UK government to undertake a comprehensive review of exotic pet ownership, including the current dangerous wild animal legislation.
 Any amendments should ensure far greater restrictions on the trade and keeping of wild animals as pets in the UK, based on thorough and precautionary criteria around whether animals are suitable as pets.